The 2017 card set is now up and available on the Store!

 Worst Hold Ratings – Starters

-To be fair, with a 5.93 ERA, there’s a good chance you’ll put the hold sign on base runners anyhow.
+To be fair, some of these pitchers allow so many hits, there’s a good chance you’ll put the hold sign on base runners anyhow.

 Fewest Fielding Checks – Relievers